 These all affect how long it will take to manufacture an item.

-The manufacturing lead time is the calculation of the time the sales order comes in, up until its creation.
+The manufacturing lead time is the calculation of the time from when the sales order comes in up until its creation.
 You can calculate your manufacturing lead time by adding together the different production times for your product:

 Order preparation time + queue time + setup time + run time + move time + inspection time + put-away time

 The method by which you forecast your lead time will depend on if you’re an MTO or MTS business: